30 Open Study/Research Award

 Research Clearance Instructions:

-Candidates must discuss with their intended Brazilian affiliation how to apply for research clearance if their project plans contemplate:
+Candidates must discuss with their intended Brazilian affiliation how to apply for research clearance if their project plans contemplate, but are not limited to:

 This award is co-sponsored by CAPES, the Brazilian Federal Agency for Support and Evaluation of Graduate Education.